schitresh/computer_science/operating_system/7_process_synchronization_application.md

   - Producer produces an item and puts it in the buffer
   - Consumer consumes an item by picking up from the buffer
 - Problems
-  - Both processes may try to update the buffer at the same time which can lead to data loss & inconsistency
+  - Both processes may try to update the buffer at the same time
+    - Which can lead to data loss & inconsistency
   - Consumer might consume faster, so it might have to wait
   - Producer might produce faster which can lead to buffer overflow
   - There may be multiple producers & consumers, and same item may be processed multiple times